ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-date-reject title="Example Rejection of Request Date Field"}

-Disagreements about time are unlikely if both client and Oblivious Gateway
+Disagreements about time are unlikely if both Client and Oblivious Gateway
 Resource have a good source of time; see {{?NTP=RFC5905}}.
 However, clock
 differences are known to be commonplace; see Section 7.1 of
 {{?CLOCKSKEW=DOI.10.1145/3133956.3134007}}.

-Including a `Date` header field in the response allows the client to correct
+Including a `Date` header field in the response allows the Client to correct
 clock errors by retrying the same request using the value of the `Date` field
 provided by the Oblivious Gateway Resource.
 The value of the `Date` field can
 be copied if the request is fresh, with an adjustment based on the `Age` field
 otherwise.
-When retrying a request, the client MUST create a fresh encryption
+When retrying a request, the Client MUST create a fresh encryption
 of the modified request, using a new HPKE context.

 ~~~ aasvg